baijudodhia/blog/_posts/category/tech/_posts/2021-12-06-jekyll-setup-guide.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
+File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll